Secvara/website/content/_index.md

 ###############
 services_section:
     title: What <span>You</span> Get
-    cards:
-        - title: Security Risk Assessments
-          blurb: Comprehensive, audit-ready reviews that help you understand, quantify, and reduce risk — especially in regulated environments like healthcare.
-        - title: Security Team as a Service
-          blurb: A flexible, embedded security team that works as an extension of your organization.
-        - title: Fractional CISO
-          blurb: Board-level security leadership and risk prioritization tailored to your organization — and your reality.
     tiers:
         - name: SECURE Foundations
           blurb: Establish the essentials and build momentum with quarterly reviews.